 The biggest detrimental leadership quality shown at this stage is a lack of understanding of the fundamental principles of motivation.

-Because the cultural model of the most modern economic societies is to reward achievement motivation has come to be associated with rewards.
-This is the basis on which working practices in the modern industrial factory was based.
+Because the cultural model of most modern economic societies is to reward achievement, motivation has come to be associated with rewards.
+This is the basis on which working practices in the modern industrial factory were based.

 Payment on results.

 This leads to the most common way of thinking; “I’ll be happy when…”

 Where the “when” is the achievement of the result.